ScrappyCocco/DirectX-DXR-Tutorials/6-DXRTriangle-Rework/README.md

 This is a tutorial made by Nvidia, that you can find here: [Dxr Tutorials](https://github.com/NVIDIAGameWorks/DxrTutorials).

+The project structure is copied from [Jorgemagic/CSharpDirectXRaytracing](https://github.com/Jorgemagic/CSharpDirectXRaytracing) because i found it quite clean and easy to read.

 ## Points of interest
 See the [Important Concepts](CONCEPTS.md) document, that you can find in this folder.